DEBINTOMSOFTWARE/jlp/README.md

 In the development and testing phase of the app, a couple of issues were identified, particularly related to the accessibility features when tested on an emulator.

 1) Accessibility Double Click Issue:
 It has been observed that sometimes the double-click action required for product selection does not register properly when accessibility features, such as TalkBack, are enabled.
-This issue was encountered during testing on an emulator, and it's unclear if the behavior persists on actual devices due to the lack of physical device testing.
+This issue was encountered during testing on an emulator.

 2) Horizontal Pager Swipe Issue:
 Another issue identified involves the horizontal pager on the product details page, which does not seem to respond to swipe gestures after enabling accessibility features.
-This behavior was also noted during emulator testing, and it remains to be verified on physical devices.
+This behaviour was also noted during emulator testing.

-It's important to note that these issues may be specific to the emulator environment, and further testing on actual devices is necessary to determine if they persist in a real-world usage scenario.
-Any updates or fixes regarding these issues will be addressed in future app releases.
+The known accessibility issues identified during testing on an emulator, specifically related to the double-click action and horizontal pager swipe, have not been found on a device like the OnePlus 8T.
+Further testing on additional devices is required to confirm if these issues are emulator-specific and do not persist in real-world usage scenarios.
+Updates or fixes for these issues will be addressed in future app releases to ensure optimal accessibility across various devices.

 Future Improvements

 1) Offline mode with persistent data storage.
-2) Authentication and Autherization
+2) Authentication and Authorization